-Every month, one of our pastors writes an article for the congregation as part of our newsletter entitled The Advance.
-Below is the article from March 2014:
+Every month, the Pastor writes an article for the congregation as part of our newsletter entitled The Advance.
+Below is the article from the November 1, 2015 issue.

 If I am not for myself, who will be for me?
 If I am not for others, what am I?
 And if not now, when?